 Formulas like Catch-McKardle that uses the amount of lean body mass to calculate how much calories your body needs to sustain this lean mass.
 This so called Basal Metabolic Rate (BMR) is the amount of energy your body needs in rest.
 On average this is about 60% of your caloric needs.
 The brain is a heavy consumer of energy, using about 25% of your total energy intake.

 where ℓ is the lean body mass (LBM in kg). f is body fat percentage.

 Another widely used formula is Harris-Benedict.
-This formula uses the data age, gender, weight and height to estimate lean body mass.
+This formula uses the data age, gender, weight and height to estimate lean body mass based on statistical data.
 Less accurate, especially for athletes who tend to have relatively more lean mass and less body fat.
 But also easier in huge because you don’t have to measure body fat percentage.

 - Sedentary (little or no exercise) : Calorie-Calculation = BMR x 1.2